codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you make holy water?
-You boil the hell out of it.
+What do you call a criminal going down the stairs?
+Condescending

 ## Daily Trivia

-Who is the original author of the realtime physics engine called PhysX?
+Generally, which component of a computer draws the most power?
- 1. NovodeX
+ 1. Hard Drive
- 2. Ageia
+ 2. Processor
- 3. Nvidia
+ 3. Power Supply
- 4. AMD
+ 4. Video Card

 <details>
   <summary>Answer</summary>
-  NovodeX
+  Video Card
 </details>